C5T/Current/integrations/nodejs/README.md

 In this directory the header files are of `.hpp` extension.
 This is primarily to make sure they are excluded from Current's top-level `make check` target.

 Also node that these header files are in C++14, even though Current itself is C++17.
-I was having troubles building C++17 with `node-gyp` cross-platform (things vary across `node-gyp`'s build scripts on Linus and macOS, so I decided to stick with C++14 for now, to be safe).
+I was having troubles building C++17 with `node-gyp` cross-platform (things vary across `node-gyp`'s build scripts on Linux and macOS, so I decided to stick with C++14 for now, to be safe).

 #### V8 Environments